 Understanding personal SEO is hard to do without understanding the concepts of SEO practiced by web professionals.

 Now, the necessity of understanding and practicing good SEO is here for all of us on a personal basis.
 Having a coherent, professional, visible, and find-able presence on the web is not optional today.

 Recent studies have shown that more than 90 percent of employers and recruiters use search engines to:

-The results of those studies is really not surprising.
+The results of those studies are not really surprising.
 Think about the times you are considering an investment (of your time, your money, or both).
 You use a search engine to research and evaluate your options -- which car, smart phone, restaurant, book, etc. is the best investment for you?

 Similarly, employers hiring new employees are making big investments, too.
 The process itself is expensive, but more expensive is a "bad hire" -- someone who does damage or who needs to be replaced too soon.
 To avoid making a bad hire, employers research the people who apply for their jobs.